 Myths about EMDR: “EMDR is only for PTSD”

 EMDR is great for PTSD, and is an evidence-based treatment for PTSD, but that is not the only mental health issue that it helps.
-EMDR therapy can be used very effectively with depression, anxiety, grief, phobias, addictions and more.
+EMDR therapy can be used very effectively with depression, anxiety, grief, phobias, dependence and more.
 The fields of psychology and neuroscience are fast changing with constant emergence of new research.
 The more we learn, the more we discover new applications for EMDR therapy.

 Although there are many myths about EMDR, it is a powerful form of therapy that can create deep and lasting resolution from difficult and traumatic experiences.
 Each client treated with EMDR therapy is unique and comes to the therapy with different circumstances and early attachment and developmental experiences.
 As a result, the experience of the EMDR therapy will be unique to each person, even though the results of the treatment, a shifting of trauma triggers and maladaptive behaviors over to more adaptive ways of feeling, behaving and experiencing, are common among clients.